wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "getFavouriteFilters"
-    To get the favorite filters of the current user, use getFavouriteFilter.
+    To get the favorite filters of the current user, use `getFavouriteFilter`.
 This operation returns a JSON representation of the filters, including their names, IDs, search URLs, and more.
     <table>
         <tr>
             <th>Parameter Name</th>